vr1090/lectureNotes/masteringGo.md

     - time.LoadLocation() .. buat set location dari itu
     - iota , declaring sequence of related value
     - array need to declaring size or else use [...]
+    - go makes a copy when you pass an array
+    -